Send the link below via email or IMCopy

 A cell is like a factory.

-Each organelle is like an employee of this factory.
+Each part of a cell is like an employee of this factory.

 A cell is the smallest thing you can say is living.